 Some of those muscles work as stabilizers to maintain your form, keep the bar path and keep you safe.
 Muscles like your arms and shoulders which all contribute to helping you stabilize the bar when benching.

-So, next time you can tell your form is lacking, but you still want to keep training your chest, just hop over to the hammer strength chest press, where you don’t have to worry about form or safety.
+So, next time you can tell your form is lacking, but you still want to keep training your chest, or you want to do singe set training where you grind sets to failure, just hop over to the hammer strength chest press.

 You can just stay focused on your chest and nothing else.